 On September 27, 2016, certain of our Mexican subsidiaries entered into an unsecured credit agreement (the "Mexico Credit Facility") with BBVA Bancomer, S.A.
 Institución de Banca Múltiple, Grupo Financiero BBVA Bancomer, as lender.
-The loan commitment under the Mexico Credit Facility was 1.5 billion Mexican pesos.
+The loan commitment under the Mexico Credit Facility was \$1.5 billion Mexican pesos.
 Outstanding borrowings under the Mexico Credit Facility accrued interest at a rate equal to the Interbank Equilibrium Interest Rate plus 0.95%.
 The Mexico Credit Facility is scheduled to mature on September 27, 2019.
-As of April 1, 2018, the U.S. dollar-equivalent loan commitment under the Mexico Credit Facility was \$82.5 million, and there were \$69.8 million outstanding borrowings under the Mexico Credit Facility that bear interest at a per annum rate of 8.80%.
-As of April 1, 2018, the U.S. dollar-equivalent borrowing availability was \$12.7 million.
+Outstanding borrowings under the Mexico Credit Facility bear interest at a per annum rate of 8.81%.
+As of July 1, 2018, the U.S. dollar-equivalent loan commitment and the U.S. dollar-equivalent borrowing availability under the Mexico Credit Facility were \$75.4 million and \$75.4 million, respectively.
+As of July 1, 2018, there were no outstanding borrowings under the Mexico Credit Facility.